coltonnewton89/hackTeck/README.md

 Welcome to hackTeck.
-This is a 'hack' environment where I can experiment with new things.
+This is a 'hack' environment where I can implement new or unfamiliar code.
 (Mostly full stack development)